achtman-lab/GrapeTree/README.md

                         1: Columns that have missing data are ignored in the whole analysis.
                         2: missing data are treated as a special value (allele).
                         3: Naive counting of absolute differences between profiles.
-  --wgMLST, -w          Use when > 20 % of values in the input are missing.
+  --wgMLST, -w          Experimental option for a better support of wgMLST schemes.
   --heuristic HEURISTIC, -t HEURISTIC
                         Tiebreak rules between co-optimal edges.
 Only used in MSTree [default: eBurst] and MSTreeV2 [default: harmonic]
   --n_proc N_PROC, -n N_PROC